knxd/knxd/doc/inifile.rst

 simple.
 Thus the "log" filters (unlike the "pace" filter) don't have a section of their own, because they don't have arguments.

+At startup, knxd will set up all configured drivers (unless they're marked with ``ignore``).
+If a driver fails, knxd will terminate with an error.
+Use the ``retry`` filter to modify this.

 main
 ====